Chart Color Schemes

 Fraser Rise is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Fraser Rise has a high level of cultural diversity, with 43.4% of its population born overseas and 52.9% speaking a language other than English at home.
 Christianity is the predominant religion in Fraser Rise, comprising 54.7% of the population.
-Notably, the 'Other' category makes up 8.2%, which is significantly higher than Greater Melbourne's average of 2.3%.
+However, the most significant overrepresentation is seen in the 'Other' category, which constitutes 8.2% of the population, substantially higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity